Saturday, December 13, 2008

 Sean isn't singing right now.

-Questionable 1st premise, so Overall Bad (even though the structure is good)
+Questionable 1st premise, so Overall Bad (even though the structure is good)11) Some dads have beards.

 All bearded people are mean.